HorizonUnix/UXTU4Unix/README.md

 | macOS 11 -> 26 | ⚠️ Deprecated as of v0.5.22 [Wiki](https://github.com/HorizonUnix/UXTU4Linux/wiki/macOS-Installation-and-Troubleshooting) |

 > [!IMPORTANT]
-> **systemd is required.** Distros using OpenRC, runit, or other init systems are not supported.
+> **systemd is required.** Distros using OpenRC, runit, or other init systems are partially supported.

 ---